 The Quick Answer

-There are many certification options in the Animal Assisted Therapy (AAT) and Equine Facilitated Wellness (EFW) field, meaning this can be an overwhelming and confusing topic at first.
+There are many certification options in the Animal Assisted Therapy (AAT) and Equine Facilitated Wellness (EFW) fields, meaning this can be an overwhelming and confusing topic at first.
 For reasons I discuss in more depth below, the Canadian certification program I usually recommend for EFW is through Equine Facilitated Wellness – Canada (EFW-Can).
 EFW-Can have a credible and flexible certification approach for people who are seeking certification in EFW as a mental health, equine facilitated learning and/ or equine professional.
 It is possible to certify in one, two or all three of these areas.

 The Longer Answer

 This is a lengthy topic with several professional associations, and an increasing number of private businesses, offering certification programs.
 Some of these programs also offer initial and ongoing training that they require you to attend in order to attain and then maintain their certification, others programs are independent of those delivering the training.
 Each program come with different requirements in terms of both pre-existing credentials, training and other requirements including practicums, personal growth, mentoring, and continuing education, and lead to different types of certification.

 Our aim at Healing Hooves is to help each individual find the certification and training route which fits best for them and their situation.
 This is usually most effective as a conversation which takes into consideration both the person’s individual goals in EFW and pre-existing credentials and experience, with both animals and people.
 For the purposes of this article I will stick to some guiding principles and highlight some of the key options available.
 We provide and explore more in depth details of several options, and help people apply these to their personal goals and situations, within our Exploration Training program.

-Firstly I believe that a certification program should speak to and assess your training, skills and credentials in all of the following areas:
+Firstly I believe that an EFW or AAT certification program should speak to and assess your training, skills and credentials in all of the following areas:

-- The human service you plan to provide (e.g. counselling, education, leadership, personal growth);
+- The human service you plan to provide (e.g. counselling, education, or leadership);

-- The animal you plan to work with (e.g. horses);
+- The animal you plan to work with (e.g. horses, dogs, or llamas);